hisubram/mobilefoundation/c_using_mfs_p2.md

 {:tip: .tip}
 {:note: .note}

-#	Set up Mobile Foundation using the Professional 1 Application plan
+#	Set up using the Professional 1 Application plan
 {: #using_mobilefoundation_p2}

 With the Professional 1 Application plan, users can create 1 mobile application with various mobile operating systems.